-Compared to the rest of the The Triangle market, the University submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the The Triangle market, the University submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 16 listings have been made available, which means new listings most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the available space in the University are subleases, so you will probably have to consider a longer term lease.
+In the last 90 days, 15 listings have been made available, which means new availabilities are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the office spaces in the University are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 2,640 sqft, there are still 0 new availabilities below 2,000 sqft.
 Most buildings in this area are close to 2 stories.
 Most buildings in this area were built in 1965 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Manufacturing is the dominant industry in this region.
 Commute by taxi is the most popular way to get to work amongst University folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.